KaiNorberg/PatchworkOS/README.md

 The file descriptor returned when the accept file is opened can be used to send and receive data, just like when calling `accept()` in POSIX systems.

-For the sake of completeness, to connect the the server we just create a new socket and use the `connect` command:
+For the sake of completeness, to connect the server we just create a new socket and use the `connect` command:

 ```c
 char* id = sreadfile("/net/local/seqpacket");